Conditional estimates for $L$-functions in the Selberg class II: Introduction

 Explicit lower bounds can be derived using similar ideas of bandlimited minorants and the Guinand--Weil explicit formula as in the case with the upper bounds~\cite{CarneiroChandee}.
 However, several other methods have been successfully used to derive lower bounds.
 These include applying suitable integral representations of $\log{\zeta(s)}$, see~\cite{SimonicCS}, the resonance method~\cite{AistleitnerPankowski2017,SoundResonance2008,YangD2023} and Diophantine approximations~\cite{AistleitnerPankowski2017,PankowskiSteuding2013}.
 The resonance method is based on an idea to reduce the problem of estimating certain weighted means of an $L$-function, see~\cite{AistleitnerPankowski2017} for the comparison between the resonance method and Diophantine approximations, and is a powerful method to deduce $\Omega$-results.

-In this article, we apply Carneiro--Chandee's methods~\cite{CarneiroChandee} for the Riemann zeta function to derive conditional upper and lower bounds for $\log{\left|\cL(s)\right|}$ for functions in the Selberg class with $\sigma$ as in~\eqref{eq:toBeInvestigated}.
-Namely, we apply the functional equation to recast the question to estimate a certain sum over zeros, and then apply bandlimited majorants and minorants as well as the Guinand--Weil explicit formula to estimate the sum.
+In this paper, we apply Carneiro--Chandee's methods~\cite{CarneiroChandee} for the Riemann zeta function combined with refinements by Bui and Florea~\cite{BF2023} and our own ones to derive conditional upper and lower bounds for $\log{\left|\cL(s)\right|}$ for functions in the Selberg class with $\sigma \in (1/2,1)$.
+In addition, upper bounds are derived in the case of $\sigma=1/2$, see Corollaries~\ref{cor:RiemannZeta},~\ref{cor:RiemannZeta2} and~\ref{cor:CLFullSelberg}, and upper and lower bounds in the case of $0<\sigma-1/2\ll 1/\log{\log{\tau}}$ where $\tau$ is defined by~\eqref{def:tau}, see Corollary~\ref{cor:RiemannZeta3} and Theorems~\ref{thm:Polynomial},~\ref{thm:ExplicitUpper} and~\ref{thm:ExplicitLower}.
+In particular, we improve~\cite[Equation~(2.8)]{BF2023} and also~\cite[Corollary~1.4]{ChandeeExplBounds} for $t\geq\exp{\left(\exp{(19)}\right)}$.
+The results contain asymptotic and explicit estimates, and the proofs involve computational methods.
+We apply the functional equation to recast the question to estimate a certain sum over zeros, and then apply bandlimited majorants and minorants as well as the Guinand--Weil explicit formula to estimate the sum.
 The main results are described in Section~\ref{sec:Main}.
-They are uniform in $\cL$, that is the implied $O$-constants are independent of the parameters from the axioms of the Selberg class.
+They are uniform in $\cL$, that is, the implied $O$-constants are independent of the parameters from the axioms of the Selberg class.
 It should be noted (as mentioned in~\cite[p.~3]{PalojarviSimonic}) that in~\cite[Theorems~1 and~2 (cases ``otherwise'')]{CarneiroChandee} the coefficients of the main error terms should be